bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 3
 X>
 X> Define your own custom type.
 One example is `data Person = PersonInst String Nat`, where `String` represents name and `Nat` represents age.
 Use the constructor to generate some objects of that type.
-Afterwards, use `:t` to check the type of the type constructor and the objects it can construct.
+Afterwards, use `:t` to check the types of the type and value constructors.

 X> ### Exercise 4
 X>
-X> Come up with a function that works with your custom type (for example, it extracts some value) by pattern matching against its type constructor(s).
+X> Come up with a function that works with your custom type (for example, it extracts some value) by pattern matching against its value constructor(s).

 X> ### Exercise 5
 X>